Coolbass04/SHS-Family-Feud/docs/HOST_INSTRUCTIONS.md

 ## ⚙️ Setup Before Starting

-1. Open [https://www.famf.app](https://www.famf.app) on your laptop.
-2. Load the `shs_game.csv` or `FamilyFeudSHS.json` file.
+1. Tech Support will open [https://www.famf.app](https://www.famf.app) and load the `FamilyFeudSHS.json` file.
-3. Connect your laptop to the TV or projector.
+2. Tech Support will connect the laptop to the TV or projector and set up two windows (TV = Game Screen, Laptop = Host Controls).
 4. Test the **egg buzzers** — make sure they clearly show which team buzzes first.
 5. Have the **Moderator** ready with a timer and printed question sheet.